 Vitamin D, when consumed at higher doses can be toxic.
 If you exceed the recommended intake by three to five times it causes Hypercalcemia.
 This is when our blood levels of calcium are too high.
 It causes our body to store calcium in soft tissue.
 And that is not good.
 It may lead to heart and kidney damage.
 For this reason we need to make sure that we are not taking too much of a supplement combined with fortified foods.
 The suns rays will not cause this issue.
 But there is risk of sun burn and damage that could lead to cancer.
 Its important to get out for the early day or late afternoon sun.
 When we get mid day sun exposure in summer.
 The rays are at their strongest, sunscreen and sun protection should be worn.

 I hope this information on Vitamin D was helpful to you.
 And it cleared up any confusion on the topic of this Essential Vitamin.
-If you would like to chat about nutrition please feel free to send me an email at [email protected]
+If you would like to chat about nutrition please feel free to send me an email at [email protected] or click the link below.

 Thank you again for your time and as always healthy regards,